Googulator/TeslaCrack/README.rst

    in a few hours, with some unlucky keys possibly taking up to a week.

-How to unlock your files
+How to decrypt your files
 =========================

-1. Collect a "locked" file from the attacked machine in your *working folder*.
+1. Collect a "crypted" file from the attacked machine in your *working folder*.
    Choose a file with a known initial magic number - ``unfactor.py`` is pre-configured for working with PDF files; change the magic number in ``unfactor.py`` from '%PDF' to the correct value if you did not selected a PDF: